marcouderzo/marcouderzo/README.md

 ### Hey there! 👋

 - 📚 I'm a MSc Biomolecular Data Science Student @ UniPD, interested in Machine Learning / Deep Learning & Data Science applied to Molecular Biology.
-I'm also keen on learning about Art-Generative GAN ML Models, as well as about cutting-edge 3D Graphics.
+I'm also keen on learning about Art-Generative GAN ML Models, as well as about cutting-edge 3D Graphics, Intelligent Robotics and Computer Vision.
 - 🎓 I graduated high school at Liceo Classico G.B.
 Brocchi in Bassano del Grappa, so I have a background in Art History, Philosophy, Latin and Greek Languages & Literatures.
 - 🎨 I'm a self-taught Traditional & 2D/3D Digital Artist.
 I mainly draw on paper and digitally using Photoshop, and I am proficient in ZBrush Sculpting & Rendering in KeyShot.